dbilanoski/100-days-of-code/round3_log.md

 #### Leftover Goals From Round 2
 - [ ] Revisit and learn Bash scripting in more detail
-- [ ] Get beter at Linux sys administration
+- [X] Get beter at Linux sys administration
 - [X] Revisit and learn Powershell in more detail
-- [ ] Revisit Git in more detail
+- [X] Revisit Git in more detail
 - [ ] Prepare for third round to tackle current DevOps tools

 **Start date: January 11th, 2023.**
+**End date: September 7th, 2023.**

+### Conclusion
+- Completed CS50x (C, Python, Flask, SQL, JavaScript)
+- Learned about OpenAI and built few applications with it (chatbot, gmail integration)
+- Built another Chrome Extension and atleast 10 smaller applications
+- Integrated Obsidian to private and work note-taking routine
+- Forced Linux completely textually at work and at home so got better at administering it
+- Used Powershell more extensively at work and got better at it
+- Started using Git with Github more at work and privately and got better at it

 ## Days - table of content
 [Day 1](#day-1-january-11th-2023)